 The most important step is to make sure that you choose enthusiastic supporters as reference givers.
-Not just any colleague or friend will do.
-In fact, a common mistake is subtly pressuring reluctant writers.
-Trying to convince someone who is not comfortable writing a job recommendation for you can be a mistake when you’re furnishing confidential references.
-You really won’t know exactly what they’re saying or writing about you and your qualifications for the job.
+Trying to convince someone who is not comfortable writing a job recommendation for you can be a mistake, especially when you’re providing confidential references.
+You may not know what they’re saying or writing about you and your qualifications for the job.

-So, the best strategy is to give your prospective reference writers an out.
+The best strategy is to give your prospective reference writers an out.
 Let them know that you’re looking to assemble a strong set of recommendations and ask if they are comfortable supplying a highly positive reference.
-If they are, then great, but if not, let them go with a simple, “thanks anyway.”

 Use Email to Request a Recommendation

-2. A copy of your cover letter.
+A copy of your cover letter.
 If the person is writing the recommendation for a specific job, this is crucial information.
-Your cover letter will show the recommendation writer how you’re framing your case, and might spur him or her to build upon some of the themes you’ve presented.
+Your cover letter will show the recommendation writer how you’re framing your case, and might spur them to build upon some of the themes you’ve presented.

-4. A detailed summary of the job duties and accomplishments.
+A detailed summary of the job duties and accomplishments.
 Of course, you want to focus on the responsibilities and accomplishments that relate to your work.
-This information can help your recommendation writer to be more specific and convincing when he or she writes for you.
+This information can help your recommendation writer to be more specific and convincing when they recommend you.
 This will be especially useful if some time has passed since you worked together.

-5. A copy of the job advertisement.
-The more information the writer has the better.
-Giving him or her a copy of the job posting and description can help him or her see what the employer is expecting from the prospective employee.
-That way he or she can tailor the reference to the specific position.
+A copy of the job advertisement.
+The more information the writer has, the better.
+Giving them a copy of the job posting and description can help them see what the employer is expecting from the prospective employee.
+That way, they can tailor the reference to the specific position.